zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-the-database/next/_index.md

-Next, you'll upload your `web_application` cookbook to the Chef server and apply it to your node.
+Next, you'll upload your `awesome_customers` cookbook to the Chef server and apply it to your node.
 Then you'll log into your node and run a few commands to verify that the database portion is configured as we expect.